 As we arrived in Phuentsholing, the gateway to Bhutan, it felt like I was in a time warp transition.
 Salwars and Sarees turned into skirts.
 Straight hair became straighter.
 Monotonous, uninspiring concrete buildings transformed into artistically decorated wood-clad buildings with sloping roofs.
-You can’t read the names on the shops or so much as call someone’s name without asking for an encore anymore.
-The clock at the Bhutan gate, indicates you are 30min ahead of your compatriots back home.
+You can’t read the names on the shops or so much as calling someone’s name without asking for an encore anymore.
+The clock at the Bhutan gate, indicates you are 30 min ahead of your compatriots back home.
 The fact that you’re in a foreign land will start to sink in when you see the posters of the queen and king towering you in all the directions as opposed to movie posters.

 Bhutan’s dress code is called Driglam Namzha.
 If you thought that wearing a saree was a complex process, think again.
-To dress like a traditional Bhutanese man or a woman, first you need a lot of apparels and then a mind of a mathematician to understand the complex technique and above all a lot of time and patience as I gather.
+To dress like a traditional Bhutanese man or a woman, first, you need a lot of apparels and then a mind of a mathematician to understand the complex technique and above all a lot of time and patience as I gather.

 According to the legend, our chirpy guide that is, Bhutanese prefered monarchy over democracy.
 In case your jaw dropped to the floor as mine did, you’ll be delighted to know Bhutan is rated the happiest country in Asia and the eighth happiest country in the world.
 After all, it’s a country bursting with red-robed monks busy chanting prayers and those who are not monks busy serving the monks or visiting monasteries.
-It’s very apparent that Bhutan chose to stay as far away as possible from problematic globalization.
+It’s apparent that Bhutan chose to stay as far away as possible from controversial globalization.

 Tiger’s Nest monastery

-Shopping in Thimpu and Bhutan in general is a nightmare.
-The only thing that sounds reasonable here is 2Rs pay and use toilet.
-For a Fridge magnet, half the size of a Britannia Marie biscuit, would set you back 550Rs.
+Shopping in Thimpu and Bhutan, in general, is a nightmare.
+The only thing that sounds reasonable here is 2 Rs pay and use the toilet.
+For a Fridge magnet, half the size of a Britannia Marie biscuit would set you back 550 Rs.